Online Poker

 Network

-This is a strange game which was poorly described on the Domino Plaza website.
+This is a strange game which is sketchily described on the Network Domino page of the Domino Plaza website.
 The scoring depends on the physical layout of the tiles in the tableau.

 Equipment